-The justification for showing these natural language results is described in terms of benefiting the experience of searchers by providing them with an adequate answer to their query, and including links that they can click upon if they want to find out more, from sources Google considers to be authoritative:
+The justification for showing these natural language search results is described in terms of benefiting the experience of searchers by providing them with an adequate answer to their query, and including links that they can click upon if they want to find out more, from sources Google considers to be authoritative:

 While a user can select the link associated with the snippet to view the context of the snippet in the original document to determine whether the identified information is adequate, this slows the user experience and involves additional effort on the part of the user to receive an answer to a non-factual question.

-Advantages of Natural Language Results
+Advantages of Natural Language Search Results

-The patent filings tells us that by providing natural language answers to a query, we are shown answers “in a paragraph and/or list format that provide diverse or complex answers or more than one fact per answer.”
+The patent filings tell us that by providing natural language answers to a query, we are shown answers “in a paragraph and/or list format that provide diverse or complex answers or more than one fact per answer.”

-Since Google isn’t bound to return a natural language result that needs to match all the keywords within the original query, it has the freedom to “identify the intent of a natural language query and, thus, provide high quality answers that a conventional search engine may miss or may not rank highly in response to the natural language query.”
+Since Google isn’t bound to return a natural language search result that needs to match all the keywords within the original query, it has the freedom to “identify the intent of a natural language query and, thus, provide high quality answers that a conventional search engine may miss or may not rank highly in response to the natural language query.”